-Teleworking might be a great fit if you have the right type of work style and work in the right type of position.
-Ready to see if you are a good candidate for teleworking?
-Start by evaluating yourself and your current job description to see if your personality and position are a good match for teleworking.
+Teleworking might be a great fit if you have the right type of work-style and work in the right type of position.
+To see if you are a good candidate for teleworking, start by evaluating yourself and your current job description to see if your personality and position are a good match for teleworking.

 Employees that are most successful in telework programs are usually:

 - Social: Employees that tend to talk with co-workers in the office can get more work done when in a less distracting, uninterrupted environment.